SAP-samples/cloud-espm-cloud-native/README.md

   ## Description

-  Enterprise Sales and Procurement Model (ESPM) Cloud Native is a reference application to showcase how resilience patterns can be implemented in a Cloud Native application.
+  **Enterprise Sales and Procurement Model** (ESPM) **Cloud Native** is a reference application to showcase how **Resilience patterns** can be implemented in a Cloud Native application.
 It is built based on microservices architecture principles.
 Each microservice is built as a [Spring Boot](https://spring.io/projects/spring-boot) application.
 The current scope of the application showcases the below resilience patterns.
-  * Retry
+  * *Retry*
-  * Timeout
+  * *Timeout*
-  * Circuit Breaker
+  * *Circuit Breaker*
-  * Bounded Queue
+  * *Bounded Queue*
-  * Shed Load
+  * *Shed Load*
-  * Unit Isolation
+  * *Unit Isolation*

   These patterns are showcased through implementing a business scenario of an eCommerce site that sells electronic products.
 The eCommerce site supports two personas

-  1. A Customers, who can order products
+  1. A Customer, who can order Products
-  2. A Retailer who can then accept the sales orders created by customers.
-The Retailer can also update the product stock information.
+  2. A Retailer who can then accept the Sales Orders created by the customer.
+The Retailer can also update the Product Stock information.

   ## Table of Contents